Political positions of George W. Bush: Entitlement reform

 Bush supports the privatization of Social Security by allowing individuals to set up personal retirement accounts.
 He also supported the expansion of Medicare to cover prescription drugs using private insurance through his Medicare Part D program.

 Free-market capitalism

 Bush generally supports free-market capitalism, but claims to understand the importance of government involvements in private financial affairs if they are projected to have a negative impact on the economy as a whole.
 In November 2008, Bush claimed, "Our aim should not be more government.
 It should be smarter government."

 During the beginning of his first term, Bush enacted corporate tax cuts in the hopes that the economy would flourish as a result.
 Later, in 2008, Bush supported major bailout plans for mortgage lenders and auto makers who were facing bankruptcy.
 Bush also enacted the first major economic stimulus in the face of an economy on the down-turn, which handed free checks to all private tax-paying citizens.

+Immigration

+During his Presidency, Bush supported a temporary-worker program to create a legal path for foreign workers to come into the United States.
+He opposes amnesty for those that are already in the country illegally, although he says he does not support deporting people that are already here.
+He has also put a strong emphasis on secure borders and more support for border patrol.